rutang5/dig6836/syllabus.md

 This course requires a mix of applied and theoretical readings, including some open access materials.
 The primary texts include:

-- Benjamin, Ruha.
-2019. *Race After Technology: Abolitionist Tools for the New Jim Code.* John Wiley & Sons.
 - Drucker, Johanna.
-2021. [*The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship.*](https://go.openathens.net/redirector/ucf.edu?url=https%3A%2F%2Fwww.taylorfrancis.com%2Fbooks%2Fmono%2F10.4324%2F9781003106531) Routledge.
+2023. [*The Digital Humanities Coursebook: An Introduction to Digital Methods for Research and Scholarship.*](https://go.openathens.net/redirector/ucf.edu?url=https%3A%2F%2Fwww.taylorfrancis.com%2Fbooks%2Fmono%2F10.4324%2F9781003106531) Routledge.
 (This text is available as an unlimited access ebook through UCF library: follow the link and log in to download it.)
 - Karsdorp, Folgert, Mike Kestemont, and Allen Riddell.
-2021. *Humanities Data Analysis: Case Studies with Python.* Princeton University Press.
+2023. *Humanities Data Analysis: Case Studies with Python.* Princeton University Press.

 Supplementary suggested readings are included in each module to guide additional exploration of programming methods and concepts explored.